-A Damage Detection Method for Cable-Stayed Bridges Using Displacement Responses and Mahalanobis Distance
+A Damage Detection Approach for Cable-Stayed Bridges Using Displacement Responses and Mahalanobis Distance

 Document Type : Regular Paper